jeffreyguenther/shiro/README.md

 Shiro
 =====

-Shiro is a data flow programming language designed to be embedded into applications to help to support reuse and the exploration of alternatives.
+Shiro is a dataflow programming language designed to be embedded into applications to help to support reuse and the exploration of alternatives.
 The language is part of Jeff's PhD thesis.
 This is research code.
 Use with a sense of humour and lots of patience.